openobserve/website4/content/blog/posts/launching-openobserve.md

 1. True **compute and storage decoupling** with stateless nodes
 1. Core engine designed to offer **a complete observability solution** (logs, metrics, traces) from the ground up and not just some features as an afterthought retrofitting things

 We will dig deeper into how we achieve massively higher efficiency compared to existing observability tools in a series of blogs.
-But now let’s take a look at why we even thought of building ZincObserve in the first place.
+But now let’s take a look at why we even thought of building OpenObserve in the first place.

 ### Yet another log search engine!!!
 Why?